OpenVPN/openvpn3-linux/docs/man/openvpn3-autoload.8.rst

 the ownership of configuration profiles it imports, like when running this utility during the system boot.
-By providing the "set-owner" element with the UID of the user who should own this configuration profile, the ownership will be transfered.
+By providing the "set-owner" element with the UID of the user who should own this configuration profile, the ownership will be transferred.
 This is a feature only available by root.

 Section: crypto